Federal Penitentiary Service: Population

-As of March 2019, the FSIN is responsible for 558,778 inmates, including pre-trial detainees.
-Only 8% of prisoners in Russia are female, and 0.2% are juvenile offenders.
-Russia has one of the highest incarceration rates in the world at 416 per 100,000 people in 2018, with a prison population ranked fourth behind the United States, China, and Brazil.
-Russia was previously ranked as having the highest incarceration rate per 100,000 people internationally until it was overtaken by the United States in 2000.
-However, the prison population in Russia dropped substantially between 2000 to 2018 with a decline of over 400,000 inmates, thanks among other factors, to the socioeconomic reforms and overall increase in standards and quality of life.
+As of March 2019, the FSIN was responsible for 558,778 inmates, including pre-trial detainees.
+Only 8% of prisoners in Russia were female, and 0.2% were juvenile offenders.
+As of 2018, Russia had one of the highest incarceration rates in the world at 416 per 100,000 people with a prison population ranked fourth behind the United States, China, and Brazil.
+Before 2000 Russia was ranked as having the highest incarceration rate per 100,000 people internationally until it was overtaken by the United States. between 2000 and 2018, Russia’s prison population dropped substantially with a decline of over 400,000 inmates, thanks among other factors, to the socioeconomic reforms and overall increase in standards and quality of life.

-The FSNI operates 705 places of worship within its facilities for inmates of various faiths including Orthodoxy, Islam, Buddhism, and Catholicism.
-In 2007, Rabbi Aharon Gurevich was appointed the chief military rabbi, the first time to hold this position in Russia since 1917.
-Rabbi Gurevich has served as the chief rabbi for Jewish inmates and officers in Russian federal prison system.
+The FSIN operated 705 places of worship within its facilities for inmates of various faiths including Orthodoxy, Islam, Buddhism, and Catholicism.

 Facilities

-As of 2019, the FSIN operates 954 facilities of various types located across Russia.
+As of 2019, the FSIN operated 954 facilities of various types located across Russia.
 The majority of prisons are "corrective labor colonies", a type of penal colony that combines detention with compulsory work introduced during the Soviet era, but also operates a number of traditional prisons.

+Prisons for life sentence

 The FSIN has eight special correctional facilities only for prisoners serving life sentences and those formerly sentenced to death:

-Also a number of federal penal colonies:
+Federal penal colonies

 Special purpose units

-Every regional office of Federal Penitentiary Service has its own special purpose unit, whose tasks include rescuing the hostages, providing security during transportation of prisoners, anti-riot tasks in penitentiary facilities etc. The special purpose unit of FSIN's Moscow department is called Saturn.
-Most of FSIN special purpose units were involved in special tasks during both Chechen Wars and their aftermath.
+Every regional office of Federal Penitentiary Service has its own special purpose unit, whose tasks include rescuing the hostages, providing security during transportation of prisoners, anti-riot tasks in penitentiary facilities etc. Most of FSIN special purpose units were involved in special tasks during both Chechen Wars and their aftermath.